 It’s a forgotten patch of winemaking history and home to vines that are over 150 years old

-Eddie McDougall, The Flying Winemaker from the Discovery Channel, says which countries you need to put on your radar
+Eddie McDougall, The Flying Winemaker from the Discovery Channel, says where you can enjoy a great glass of wine and which wine regions you need to put on your radar

 This place is just stunning, with vineyards starting to pop up in super high-altitude locations.
 It is a piece of untapped beauty.
 It’s a green paradise!